-Twelfthly, the relevant probabilities are those that regard the occurrence of man's intelligent and rational apprehension of the solution and his free and responsible consent to it.
-But there are stages in human development, when there is no probability that men will apprehend and consent to a universally accessible and permanent solution that meets the basic problem of human nature.
+Its realization.
+For there are stages in the course of human development in which there is no probability that men should intelligently and rationally apprehend and consent to a universally accessible and permanent solution that meets a problem that regard the occurrence of man's intelligent and rational apprehension of the solution and his free and responsible consent to it.
+But there are stages in human development, when there is no probability that men will apprehend and consent to a universally accessible and permanent solution that meets a the basic problem of human nature.
 Moreover, all human development has been seen to be compounded with decline and so it fails to prepare men directly and positively to apprehend and consent to the solution.
-Accordingly, it seems necessary to distinguish between the realization of the full solution and, on the other hand, the emergent trend in which the full solution becomes effectively probable.
+Accordingly, it seems necessary to distinguish between their realization of the full solution and, on the other hand, the emergent trend in which the full solution becomes effectively probable.